PJ Dick Innovation Fund: Faculty Grants Program

 Teaching Grants

 The PJ Dick Teaching Grants Program recognizes that the future of architecture and its related industries starts with the education of the profession’s next generation of practitioners through innovative pedagogies.
-The teaching grants are focused on supporting changes to existing courses and development of new courses that focus on the school’s three pedagogical challenges: climate change, social justice and artificial intelligence.
+Teaching grants support changes to existing courses and the development of new courses that focus on the School’s three pedagogical challenges: climate change, social justice and artificial intelligence.

 - Total number of courses: 4-6 per year